Nastel/tnt4j-streams-ibm-b2bi/README.md

 ## TNT4J-Streams-IBM-B2Bi can be run
 * As API integrated into IBM Sterling B2B Integrator
     * Build a jar file containing the implementation (including the complete package directory structure)
-    * Run IBM Sterling B2B Integrator `InstallThirdParty.sh` to put the new jars and properties into the Sterling.
-Vendor for intalation is JKool and version 1.0.
+    * Run IBM Sterling B2B Integrator `InstallThirdParty.sh` to put the new jars and properties into the Sterling classpath.
+While installing, vendor is `JKool` and version is `1.0`.
     * Once an event listener is created and made available on the classpath, a simple property change is needed to enable the event listener.
     Update IBM Sterling B2B Integrator configuration file `sterling_install_location/install/properties/listenerStartup.properties` entry for listener: